jacekv/jacekv.github.io/_posts/2024-11-21-Liquidity-Pools-Math.md

 Example: If you burn 50 liquidity pool tokens from a pool with 100 tokens of token A and 100 tokens of token B, you would receive 50 tokens of token A and 50 tokens of token B, since `(50 / 100) * 100 = 50`. [[Uniswap V2 Core](https://app.uniswap.org/whitepaper.pdf)]

+### Fees in liquidity pools

+In addition to providing liquidity to the pool, users can earn trading fees by staking their liquidity pool tokens.
+The trading fees are collected from users who trade on the platform and are added back into the pool.
+The fees are distributed to liquidity providers based on their share of the pool.

 ## Conclusion

 Liquidity pools are a key component of decentralized exchanges, providing a way for users to trade tokens